Loading Events

 This training uses a flipped classroom model.
 The flipped classroom model is sometimes referred to as “active learning” where participants engage with educational content to learn basic knowledge and key concepts of the training topic prior to attending the training.
 This educational content could be in the form of watching videos, reading research articles, and preparing discussion questions.

 Participants are expected to complete all independent work listed below and will receive CE credit for both their independent work and time attending the live training.
+The independent work is designed to give participants an understanding of Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI) techniques before the live training session, so they can be better prepared to implement these techniques within the live training.
 The estimated time for independent work (50 minutes) and the live training content (100 minutes) will equal a combined total of 150 minutes (2.5 CE credits).

 Participants should complete the independent work prior to the live training session.
-The time between 10:00-10:50am is allotted for independent work.
+The time between 9:00-9:50am is allotted for independent work.
 At 9:50am, participants should log on to the Zoom link to attend the live training session, with their independent work already completed.
+As a result of adapting this flipped classroom model, we are setting a higher expectation for participants and anticipate that they will come to the training prepared to engage in creative discussion and collaborate with professionals in the healthcare field, ideally with cameras on and microphones functioning.

 This interactive training will begin with a discussion of cognitive distortions and a review of the case study.
 Following this, participants will have the opportunity to apply Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI) strategies in the context of treating a client with Gambling Disorder.
 Participants will engage in a role-play exercise as either a clinician or client to demonstrate their understanding of treatment interventions, drawing on the knowledge gained from the independent work, information they learned from previous gambling-related treatment trainings, and their own clinical experience.
 We recommend that participants complete the Introduction to Gambling Disorder Treatment Best Practices training prior to this training to build a foundational understanding of Gambling Disorder treatment interventions.
 Participants must complete all independent work and attend the entire live training session in order to receive CE credit.